Welcome to the Australia Japan Society – ACT Inc

 PO Box 406, Jamison, ACT 2614

-The classes are tailored to the individual participant’s language skills – participants are assessed on the first day and placed in classes according to their language abilities.
-Beginner classes are available.
+The classes are tailored to the individual participant’s language skills ,participants are assessed on the first day and placed in classes according to their language abilities.
+Beginner classes are available in the September/October intake.
 There are excellent facilities and very helpful teachers at the Institute.

-Applicants for this course must be at least 20 years old, must be a member or join an Australia Japan Society or an affiliated organisation (including Japanese Language and Modern Language Teachers associations) and must be prepared to stay in Japan for the duration of the course.
+Applicants must be at least 20 years old, must be a member of an Australia-Japan Society or an affiliated organisation (or join one?
+JETAA, JLTAA and MLTAA are considered to be affiliated organisations) and must be prepared to stay in Japan for the duration of the course.

-This is a great chance to commence, refresh, improve or develop your Japanese language skills.
+This is a great chance to commence, refresh, improve or develop your Japanese language skills and, if your profession is appropriate, the cost may be tax deductible as a self-education expense.

-Contact the Coordinator of the program, Mr Michael Hodgkin, for a more detailed outline of the
+Contact the coordinator of the program, Mr Michael Hodgkin, for a more detailed outline of the program and for homestay application forms.

 Tohoku Tsunami Youth Victims Program